- Clinical science

 - Malignant transformation of keratinocytes in the stratum spinosum (prickle cell layer) of the epidermis.

 - Risk factors:

-- Sun exposure; (especially among fair-skinned individuals)
+- Sun exposure (especially among light-skinned individuals)

 - Exposure to ionizing radiation